ganeti/ganeti/man/hcheck.rst

   Do not check for global N+1 redundancy, i.e., do not warn if the shared-storage instances of one node cannot be moved to the others should that node fail.

+\--output FORMAT
+  Select the output format.
+Supported values are ``text`` and ``json``.
+  The JSON output reports the initial and final cluster state and whether the cluster is considered healthy.

 For a detailed description about the options listed above have a look at **htools**\(1), **hspace**\(1) and **hbal**\(1).